LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 **changing the labels and/or the number of choices, depending on the type of** **setting**.

-In practice, each setting (except for the boolean ones) possess a :meth:`~crappy.camera.meta_camera.camera_setting.CameraSetting.reload` method, that allows to reload it.
-The arguments to provide depend on the type of setting.
+In practice, each setting except a Boolean setting has a :meth:`~crappy.camera.meta_camera.camera_setting.CameraSetting.reload` method, that reloads it.
+The required arguments depend on the type of setting.
 The calls to :meth:`~crappy.camera.meta_camera.camera_setting.CameraSetting.reload` should be placed in the relevant getter or setter methods, so that when the value of a